PearlPerfect/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TASK 3: Create a script that counts the number of directories in the PATH.
 TASK 4: Create a script that lists environment variables.
 TASK 5: Create a script that lists all local variables and environment variables, and functions.
+TASK 6: Create a script that creates a new local variable.